ToolJet/ToolJet/docs/versioned_docs/version-2.50.0-LTS/setup/upgrade-to-v3.md

 For complex applications, we also recommend setting up thorough testing procedures to ensure your apps function correctly after the upgrade.
 :::

-## Upgrading to 3.0 Beta Preview
+## Upgrading to 3.0

 ### Prerequisites ⚠️

-Before attempting to upgrade to the 3.0 Beta Preview:
+Before attempting to upgrade to the ToolJet 3.0:

 - **Database Backup**: Create a complete backup of your database
 - **Application Review**: Check your apps for breaking and deprecated features listed in this guide.